 Also, regarding TPM, a company document reads, “Upon approval from Microsoft, OEM systems for special purpose commercial systems, custom order, and customer systems with a custom image are not required to ship with a TPM support enabled”.
 This would cover machines shipped to markets like Russia and China, where TPM and equivalent encryption systems are restricted.

-As for customers in the rest of the world, including India, TPM 2.0 or specific CPU is not required for testing the Insider builds.
+As for customers in the rest of the world, including India, TPM 2.0 or a specific CPU is not required for testing the Insider builds.

-How to download and install Windows 11
+How to download and install Windows 11 (Unsupported hardware as well)

 Microsoft released the first Insider Preview of Windows 11 on June 28, 2021.
-It is available through Windows Update section in the Settings.
+It is available through the Windows Update section in the Settings.
 If you are part of the Windows Insider Dev Channel, you can tap on Check for Updates, download the release, install it, and restart the device.

 The version we installed on our testing laptop is Dev build v.22000.51.
 Before you proceed, do note that it would be buggy.
 You can check out the known issues of Windows 11 Insider Preview here.
 In Microsoft’s own words, “This is prerelease software.
 Windows Insider Preview builds may be substantially modified before they are commercially released”.
 And so we won’t recommend installing it on your daily driver.

-The downloaded file will be an ISO image.
 You can use the Rufus tool to boot it from a pen drive by the following steps:

 - Run Rufus Portable